tinaxia2016/tinaxia2016.github.io/docs/index.markdown

 <img src="/assets/images/profile.png" alt="drawing" width="500"/>
 <p align = "justify">
-The general theme of my current research is to understand neural representation in V1 by analyzing and modeling high-dimensional neural data.
+Currently, I'm a postdoc in <a href="https://ctn.zuckermaninstitute.columbia.edu/Ken">Ken Miller</a>'s group at Zuckerman Institute of Columbia University.
 <br>
 <br>
-Now I'm a physics PhD candidate from <a href="https://physics.wustl.edu/people/ralf-wessel">Ralf Wessel</a>'s lab in Washington University in St. Louis and about to graduate in 2021.
+Before that, I studied the neural representation in V1 by analyzing and modeling high-dimensional neural data in <a href="https://physics.wustl.edu/people/ralf-wessel">Ralf Wessel</a>'s lab at Washington University in St. Louis.
 Before that, I was trained in applied physics as an undergraduate student at Nankai University, China.
 <br>
 <br>